A SHORT HISTORY OF ENGLAND

 By 1884 the majority of men in Britain were allowed to vote but women were not allowed to.
 So in 1897 local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).
 The organisation was moderate and its members were called suffragists.

 However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
 Some suffragettes committed crimes like arson and vandalism and so were imprisoned.
-Some suffragette prisoners went on hunger strike but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
 However the suffragettes halted their campaign when the war began in 1914.

 Furthermore by no means all women were suffragettes.
 Many women were anti-suffragettes.
 They opposed women being allowed to vote.
 In Britain the Women's National Anti-Suffrage League was formed in 1908.
 Its president was Mary Humphry Ward, a famous novelist.